28 Sept 2018

 External investment using tangible or intangible assets

 Enterprises using tangible or intangible assets to invest in other enterprises must have the assets re-valued.
-For short-term investment, the difference between the re-valued amount and the face value will be treated as gain or loss for the current period.
-But for long-term investment, the difference would be treated as deferred investment gain or loss and would be amortised evenly on a yearly basis during the investment period.
+The difference between the re-valued amount and the face value will be treated as profits or losses for the current period.

 (b) Fixed Assets